WinZip Express for Outlook

 The remaining four buttons enable or disable optional conversions, which are applied to your attachments if and when they are being zipped.
 Any conversions that are currently enabled are shown with a highlight (Resize Images is enabled in the image of the WinZip Express ribbon group near the top of this page).

-- Encryption: Enable this option to encrypt files as they are being added to the Zip file.
+- Encrypt Upload: Enable this option to encrypt files as they are being added to the Zip file.
 WinZip Express will ask you for an encryption password when you click Send.
 The type of encryption is determined by your options (see below).

 - Convert to PDF: Enable this option to convert documents (.doc, .docx, .xls, .xlsx, .ppt, and .pptx files) to PDF format as the are being added to the Zip file.
 Conversion options are determined by your options.